ArtLawrence/ClockWorks/README.txt

 This file explains that this is an experimental "testing of the waters" of GIT.
 The attempt will be for a local repository located at:
-/Users/artl/Documents/tester/ClockWorks.
+~/ClockWorks.

-This is a project I'm working on as a module in the SkillCrush Woerdpess blueprint.
+This is a project I'm working on as a module in the SkillCrush Wordpress blueprint.
 The module is 102 javaScript and the project is to build a LOLCat clock.